GuildSA/corona-hack-pack/README.md

 ###The Corona SDK - Ep 12 - Directional Game Pad

 In this video we will learn how to create a directional pad game or D-Pad using a custom module.
-We'll also discuss how to create a moving star field that could be used in a space theme game.
+We'll also discuss how to create a moving star field that could be used in a space themed game.

 [Video Link](https://youtu.be/ms2klDf-vAI)